 Paul L. Choi

-PAUL L. CHOI is a partner in Sidley’s Corporate group, which advises clients on mergers and acquisitions, corporate finance transactions and securities and corporate governance matters.
-He is the global co-head of the firm’s mergers and acquisitions practice.
+PAUL CHOI is a partner in Sidley’s Corporate group, which advises clients on mergers and acquisitions, corporate finance transactions and securities and corporate governance matters.
+He is the global co-leader of the firm’s mergers and acquisitions practice.

 In the mergers and acquisitions area, he focuses on public and private mergers, acquisitions, dispositions, spin-offs and joint ventures.
 His practice also includes counseling clients on takeover defense and proxy contests.
-Mr. Choi has advised on a broad range of mergers and acquisitions transactions, from small private transactions to public multi-billion dollar mergers.
+Paul has advised on a broad range of mergers and acquisitions transactions, from small private transactions to public multi-billion dollar mergers.
 He has advised on dozens of public company merger deals, including representing First Data Corporation on its $29 billion acquisition by an investor group controlled by KKR.
 He advised West Corporation in its $4.1 billion recapitalization sponsored by Thomas H. Lee Partners, L.P. and Quadrangle Group LLC.
 He assisted eBay Inc. in its $2.0 billion sale of Skype Technologies and represented Discover Financial Services in its $600 million acquisition of The Student Loan Corporation.
-He is currently advising International Game Technology in its pending $6.4 billion sale to GTECH S.p.A.
+He advised International Game Technology in its $6.4 billion sale to GTECH S.p.A.
+He recently represented Recall Holdings Limited in its cross-border $2.6 billion sale to Iron Mountain Inc.

-Mr. Choi has also advised on numerous spin-off transactions, including First Data on its $14 billion spin-off of the Western Union Company and the $15.8 billion spin-off of Discover Financial Services from Morgan Stanley.
-Mr. Choi also represented KPMG LLP in its spin-off of its global management and information technology consulting business.
-Most recently, he advised on the $2.5 billion spin-off of Knowles Corporation from Dover Corporation.
+Paul has also advised on numerous spin-off transactions, including First Data on its $14 billion spin-off of the Western Union Company and the $15.8 billion spin-off of Discover Financial Services from Morgan Stanley.
+Paul also represented KPMG LLP in its spin-off of its global management and information technology consulting business.
+Most recently, he advised on the $10.2 billion spin-off of Yum China Holdings, Inc. from Yum!
+Brands, Inc., the $2.5 billion spin-off of Knowles Corporation from Dover Corporation, the $2.0 billion demerger of Recall Holdings from Brambles Limited and the $900 million spin-off of Herc Holdings Inc. from the Hertz Global Holdings, Inc.

 His practice also includes representing clients in hostile takeovers, proxy contests and stockholder activism situations.
 He advised Barrett Resources in its response to Shell Oil Company’s hostile takeover attempt and the subsequent agreement by Barrett Resources to merge with The Williams Companies, Inc. for $2.8 billion.
 More recently, he advised International Game Technology in a proxy contest by a stockholder activist, and he represented Commercial Metals Company in its successful defense against a $1.7 billion hostile tender offer and proxy contest launched by Mr. Carl C. Icahn.